CEE 296 Civil Engineering Systems. (3) F, S

 Pavement management systems, including data collection, evaluation, optimization, economic analysis, and computer applications for highway and airport design.
-Prerequisite: CEE 412.
+Prerequisite: instructor approval.

 Types of bituminous materials used in pavement mixtures.
-Chemical composition and physical properties, desirable aggregate characteristics, and optimum asphalt contents.
+Chemical composition, physical properties, desirable aggregate characteristics, optimum asphalt contents, superpave asphalt binder, mixture design.
 Lecture, lab.
 Prerequisite: ECE 351.

 CEE 515 Properties of Concrete.
 (3) S

 Materials science of concrete.
 Cement chemistry, mechanisms of hydration, interrelationships among micro and macro properties of cement-based materials.
 Mechanical properties, failure theories, fracture mechanics of concrete materials.
 Cement-based composite materials and the durability aspects.
 Lecture, lab.
 Prerequisite: ECE 350 or 351.

 Advanced topics in the analytical determination of stress and strain.
 Prerequisite: CEE 321.

 CEE 524 Advanced Steel Structures.
 (3) F

 Strength properties of steel and their effects on structural behavior.
 Elastic design of steel structures.
 Plastic analysis and design of beams, frames, and bents.
 Plastic deflections.
 Plastic design requirements.
 Multistory buildings.
 Prerequisite: CEE 322.

 CEE 526 Finite Element Methods in Civil Engineering.
 (3) F

 Finite element formulation for solutions of structural, geotechnical, and hydraulic problems.
 Prerequisite: CEE 432.